scholar_flux.security package

 The parameters provided to the method are used to create new string patterns.

-name (str) – The name associated with the pattern (aides identification of patterns)
+• name (str) – The name associated with the pattern (aids identification of patterns)

 Adds patterns that identify potentially sensitive strings with the aim of filtering them from logs.

-Clears the SensitiveDataMasker.patterns set of all previously registered MaskingPatterns including those that were registered by default.
+Clears the SensitiveDataMasker.patterns set of all previously registered MaskingPatterns.

 The masker would otherwise use the available patterns set to determine what text strings would be masked when the mask_text method is called.
 Calling mask_text after clearing all MaskingPatterns from the current masker will leave all text unmasked and return the inputted text as is.